falkirks/mcperadar/README.md

 ```

 ### Client object
 The client object is emmited to all events. **rinfo** is taken directed from the dgram package.
 The `pingId` is the time the packet was sent and the `ackId` is the time it was received.
-Times are relative to `START_TIME`.
+Times are relative to `START_TIME` and is measured in milliseconds.

 ```json
 {